slothmast3r/java-school-project/README.md

 - **Character Creation**: Players can create and customize their characters.
 - **Combat System**: Engage in battles with opponents in the Arena with options for manual and auto-combat.
-- **Inventory Management**: Players can buy, sell, and use items like swords, armor, and health potions.
+- **Inventory Management**: Players can buy, sell, and use items like swords, sandals, and health potions.
 - **Dynamic Opponents**: Opponents in the Arena get stronger or weaker based on player performance.
-- **Shop**: A shop where players can purchase various items, including some unique and humorous ones.
+- **Shop**: A shop where players can purchase various items.

 ## How to Run